 Remember: The 80/20 rule for weight loss doesn’t rule out exercise; it says that it should support your efforts.
+Ideally, you'd spend 20 percent of your efforts on exercise and the other 80 percent on diet.
 Here’s how it can help:

 1. Exercise can help you over a plateau.
 As you lose weight and fat, you might also lose a bit of muscle mass, which may slow your metabolism, leading to a plateau.
 If you’ve been working out steadily for about 30 minutes a day regularly, try bumping up your exercise intensity and duration to help get you back into weight loss mode.
 Adding strength training can also help, as it will add more muscle, which in turn will burn more calories.13 Research shows that strength training also increases fat loss, especially when combined with diet modifications and aerobic exercise.1 And it can help keep you from gaining dangerous belly fat.14

 2. Exercise helps with weight maintenance.
 In fact, observational studies suggest it is crucial.1 Researchers from the Mayo Clinic suggest that an exercise program that is reasonable and achievable (30 to 60 minutes of exercise five to seven days per week, for instance) is critical for long-term weight maintenance.

 In addition to watching portion sizes and calorie counts, Rodriquez recommends the following strategies to help support your weight loss goals: